‘Shadow Of The Tomb Raider’ Receives Mixed Reviews From Critics

 As reported by Wired, the game feels cruel.
 Everyone suffers and people die left and right, but there’s little emotional impact.
 Combined with the confusing, nonlinear plotline, this made for a rather disappointing experience.
 While the puzzles, exploration, and tomb adventures made the game enjoyable, the story left players feeling bothered.

-Fans and critics alike are still singing their praises for this installment of the Tomb Raider series, but many are hoping that the next game is a little kinder to… well, everyone.
+Fans and critics alike are still singing their praises for this installment of the Tomb Raider series, but many are hoping that the next game is a little kinder to, well, everyone.